Program Head, International Child Development; Team Head, Child Health, Development and Education; Co-Director, Fraser Mustard Centre

 BA MPH PhD

-Internationally, Sally works with Governments and donor organisations such as the World Bank, UNICEF and DFAT working with various measures of child development for monitoring and evaluation purposes, with her primary focus in Pacific island countries and south east Asia.
+Sally is well known for spearheading the Australian Early Development Census (AEDC), being the first to pilot the underlying instrument outside of Canada.
+Sally continues to work across the country with communities, service providers, and governments to help facilitate their use of the AEDC data.
+Internationally, Sally works with governments and donor organisations, such as the World Bank, UNICEF, and UNESCO, on various measures of child development for monitoring and evaluation purposes, with her primary focus in Pacific island countries and South East Asia.

 Sally has over 160 publications including books, chapters, monographs, and journal articles covering topics such as infant mouthing behaviours, child physical activity and nutrition levels, the measurement of alcohol-related violence, the evaluation of teenage pregnancy prevention programs, how child development varies across communities, and the impact of socio-economics and service integration on child development.

 Sally brings internationally recognised epidemiological skills, particularly in relation to population monitoring of child development and education.
 Recent highlights include being awarded a Career Development Fellowship from the NHMRC and being appointed by the Minister to the South Australian Child Development Council, recognising Sally’s commitment to practical, pragmatic, and translatable research.